jzimmerman/langcc/README.md

 - A general transformation for LR grammars (CPS), which significantly expands the class of grammars the tool can support.

 Unlike previous compiler front-end generators, `langcc` is efficient and general enough to capture full industrial programming languages, including Python 3.9.12 ([grammars/py.lang](https://github.com/jzimmerman/langcc/blob/main/grammars/py.lang)) and Golang 1.17.8 ([grammars/go.lang](https://github.com/jzimmerman/langcc/blob/main/grammars/go.lang)).
 In both cases, `langcc` automatically generates a parser that is faster than the standard library parser for each language (resp., 1.2x and 4.3x faster).
-In fact, the class of grammars supported by `langcc` is general enough that the tool is _self-hosting_: that is, one can express the ``language of languages'' in the ``language of languages'' itself, and use \texttt{langcc}
-to generate its own compiler front-end.
+In fact, the class of grammars supported by `langcc` is general enough that the tool is _self-hosting_: that is, one can express the "language of languages" in the "language of languages" itself, and use `langcc` to generate its own compiler front-end.
 We do this in the canonical implementation; see the files [bootstrap.sh](https://github.com/jzimmerman/langcc/blob/main/bootstrap.sh) and [grammars/meta.lang](https://github.com/jzimmerman/langcc/blob/main/grammars/meta.lang)